 What Happens When It All Goes Wrong ? – Auntie’s Bloomers – 1991

-A comparison could be drawn with the Dennis Nordan show It’ll Be Alright On The Night (a show we can look at another time).
+A comparison could be drawn with the Dennis Nordan show It’ll Be Alright On The Night.
 Effectively Auntie’s Bloomers was an outtake show that would pop up usually around holiday times.
 It actually popped up thirty one times over ten years.